W-R126/Portfolio-Instruments/README.md

 * User Preferences - User preferences will be set upon login and will help the website decide how to suggest certain actions such as rebalancing.

 * Snapshot History - Provides the user with net worth tracking and a history of submitted snapshots of the user's portfolio at any given time.

+* Define a Custom Benchmark - Stretch goal that will allow a user to define his or her own benchmark with which to model the user's current portfolio.

 ## Code Structure